The Best Ways to Explore the Cayman Islands with Family

 9. The National Gallery of the Cayman Islands

 The National Gallery of the Cayman Islands' (NGCI) new purpose built 9,000sq ft facility houses the Cayman Island's National Art Collection, a gallery for temporary exhibitions, a lecture theatre, education centre, art library, sculpture gardens, and café.
 The Gallery's busy schedule includes 60 art happenings per month, up to 8 exhibitions a year, featuring Caymanian and International artists, and several large-scale community events.
 This is a great place to visit with the family.
 Admission is free and scavenger hunts and family guides for all ages are available at reception.

 10. Seven Mile Beach (Grand Cayman)

-Our last, but certainly not least, top family adventure spot is Seven Mile Bach.
-This strip of while sandy coastline is one of the Caribbean’s most fabulous beaches.
-You can spend hours lounging, walking, plying beach games, and swimming in the clear blue waters.
-The beach has multiple water activities and boat activities including diving, snorkeling, sailing, paddle boarding, or the always popular sunset cruise.
-The are also a number of casual beach bars and restaurants.
+Our last, but certainly not least, top family adventure spot is Seven Mile Beach.
+This strip of white sandy coastline is one of the Caribbean’s most fabulous beaches.
+You can spend hours lounging, walking, playing beach games, and swimming in the clear blue waters.
+The beach has multiple water and boat activities including diving, snorkeling, sailing, paddle boarding, or the always popular sunset cruise.
+Their are also a number of casual beach bars and restaurants.
 What are you waiting for?
+Start your adventure today!